SteveFortune/learn-me-a-haskell-adventures/Good Practice.md

 - `mapM` = `((.) sequence . map)` and `mapM_` is the same but throws away the results
 - [This SO answer](https://stackoverflow.com/a/3126668/1454517) makes a good point about constants - that everything in haskell is effectively constant, so defining them is pretty easy.
 - [Interesting doc on indentation from official Haskell wiki](https://en.wikibooks.org/wiki/Haskell/Indentation).
+- Only catch and throw exceptions in IO code.
+  - Exceptions are useful when you want to handle some issue with the outside work.
+  - Exceptions need to communicat the error to the outside world.
+  - Use exceptions when talking to the outside world, use pure type system to deal in errors in pure code.